xtreme3d/xtreme3d/bindings/python3/README.md

 `build app.pyw`

 Make sure you have write access to working directory before running `build.bat`.
 It will create a directory named `build/exe.win-amd64-3.9` containing the bindle ready for distribution, including the `data` folder and all DLLs.
-If you use any additional files in your application, if copy them to the `data` folder, or modify `setup.py` to include other folders.
+If you use any additional files in your application, copy them to the `data` folder, or modify `setup.py` to include other folders.
 It will also use `icon.ico` to create a `app.exe` - you can replace it with your own icon.

 Mods/plugins
 ------------